-Family Violence Prevention Program: Proposal Assessment Criteria (for projects off-reserve)
+Family Violence Prevention Program: Proposal Assessment Criteria 2018-2019

-Indigenous and Northern Affairs Canada (INAC)’s Family Violence Prevention Program (FVPP) will assess proposals on a points system to assess the degree to which all criteria are met.
+Indigenous Services Canada (ISC)'s Family Violence Prevention Program (FVPP) will assess proposals on a points system to assess the degree to which all criteria are met.

-Open calls for proposals will be posted on INAC’s Calls for Proposals web page.
+Open calls for proposals will be posted on the Calls for Proposals web page.

 |Has the applicant completed and submitted: